mbecker20/monitor-guide/readme.md

 If your instance already has nodejs installed, please run:

-- `sh monitor-guide/dockerInstallUbuntu.sh`
+- Ubuntu: `sh monitor-guide/dockerInstallUbuntu.sh`
+- Red Hat: `sh monitor-guide/dockerInstallRedHat.sh`

 If nodejs is not installed, run the script that includes the nodejs install as well.

-- `sh monitor-guide/nodeDockerInstallUbuntu.sh`
+- Ubuntu: `sh monitor-guide/nodeDockerInstallUbuntu.sh`
+- Red Hat: `sh monitor-guide/nodeDockerInstallRedHat.sh`

 At this point, node and docker should be installed and running. please confirm this by running `node -v` and `docker -v` and ensure they give a version number.